operator-framework/operator-sdk/website/content/en/docs/building-operators/ansible/tutorial.md

 title: Ansible Operator Tutorial
 linkTitle: Tutorial
 weight: 3
+description: An in-depth walkthough that demonstrates how to build and run a Ansible-based operator.
 ---

 This guide walks through an example of building a simple memcached-operator powered by Ansible using tools and libraries provided by the Operator SDK.